 Auto Insurance Adjusters

-Auto insurance adjusters play an important role after a car accident, so you should know just who they are and how they operate.
+Auto insurance adjusters play an important role after a car accident.
+You should know who they are and how they operate.
 In short, adjusters are employees of insurance companies whose main job is to investigate accidents and determine what the liability of the insurance company is.
 The loyalty of the insurance adjuster lies with the company, not with you.
 One of the ways that insurance companies make money is by paying out as little as they are legally obligated to, and experienced auto insurance adjusters know how to do this.

 Becoming familiar with the tactics that auto insurance adjusters use while evaluating claims is the best way to avoid falling prey to them.
 While not an exhaustive list, a few of the more common tactics include the following: